 If you are familiar with Italian Gnocchi, you are actually familiar with Kopytka too, because the ingredients and method for making them are the same.
 (Basically, a potato, egg, and flour boiled dumpling.)

 The only differences we could find are the shape and the traditional toppings.

-We went a bit healthier, but stuck in a Polish vein with simmered mushrooms and onions in beef broth.
+We went a bit healthier for our topping, but stuck in a Polish vein with simmered mushrooms and onions in a beef broth.